tpage000/movie_catalog_app/README.md

 * Validation for checking if a movie already exists before add

 * If movie is not found on OMDB, provide a form to add a movie manually
  * Use default poster for this until I validate the poster size

 * Remove unwanted dates

 * Format alphabetical column display
- * Make pleasant and grid-like for large datasets
- * Movies beginning with 'The' shouldn't be under 'T'
  * Movies beginning with numbers should come last

 * Import movies using JSON text